 - Roll out pizza dough or press with fingertips on a very lightly floured countertop to between 1/4-inch and 1/2- thick into a rectangle.
 Don’t worry about shaping it into a perfect rectangle.
 This is the “artisan” look. ☺

 - Sprinkle cornmeal on a large, flat baking sheet or turn a baking sheet with a rim on it over and use the underside.
 Place the pizza crusts on the baking sheet and brush the tops of each crust lightly with 1 teaspoon of oil.

 - Brush the grill lightly with a silicone grill brush.
 Slide the pizza crusts onto the grill, using tongs to help pull it onto the grill.
 Close the lid and grill for just 1 to 2 minutes or until grill marks start to show.
 You will grill this side one more time with toppings on it.

 - Using tongs, flip the crust over.
-Close the lid and grill 2 minutes or until grill marks show.
-This Using tongs, place the crusts back on the baking sheet, cornmeal side down.
+Close the lid and grill 2 minutes or until grill marks show on the bottom.
+Using tongs, place the crusts back on the baking sheet, cornmeal side down.

 - Spread chile garlic sauce evenly over both crusts.
 Spread Thai peanut sauce over chile garlic sauce.
 Arrange chicken evenly on crusts and sprinkle with bell pepper and carrots.

 - Sprinkle cheese evenly over carrots.

-- Slide pizzas back onto the grill.
+- Slide pizzas back onto the grill with tongs.
 The heat should have risen back up to 450° to 500°.